 13.2.4.
 Effect of Pending Complaint on Respondent

 If the Respondent is a current student, no notation will be placed on the Respondent’s transcript of a complaint or pending disciplinary action during the SMAP.
-If the Respondent withdraws from the College while a sexual misconduct complaint is pending, the Respondent’s transcript will reflect a withdrawal and a notation of pending disciplinary action subject to modification to reflect the outcome of the disciplinary action.
+If the Respondent withdraws from the College before the final resolution of a sexual misconduct complaint, the Respondent’s transcript will be notated to reflect pending disciplinary action, subject to modification to reflect the outcome of the disciplinary action.

 13.2.7.
 Agreements Not Recognized by the College